codebytes/codebytes.github.io/_posts/2022-12-20-migrating-from-wordpress-to-github-pages.md

 ---

 I’ve been hosting on WordPress for a while.
 I wanted something that worked pretty well and was easy to work with.
 I picked a decent theme, added some plugins, pointed my domains and was up and running.
-I would work on blogs in MarkDown, and then paste the txt into a MarkDown.
+I would work on blogs in Markdown, and then paste the txt into a Markdown.
 I could upload a few images and move them around in a wysiwyg.

-Lately, I’ve been doing a lot more in MarkDown.
-All my conference talks were in PowerPoint but I’ve started switching over to [MarkDown slides using MARP](https://chris-ayers.com/2023/03/26/marp-create-presentations-with-markdown).
+Lately, I’ve been doing a lot more in Markdown.
+All my conference talks were in PowerPoint but I’ve started switching over to [Markdown slides using MARP](https://chris-ayers.com/2023/03/26/marp-create-presentations-with-markdown).
 I should probably do a post on MARP sometime ([I did :-)](https://chris-ayers.com/2023/03/26/marp-create-presentations-with-markdown) ).
 I wanted to reduce my overhead of WordPress Hosting and get back into more direct styling and coding of my theme.
 I decided to switch my hosting to Jekyll on GitHub Pages.

 ## Setting Up GitHub Pages